-I am an early-career scientist studying the how natural hazards shape, alter, and sustain communities and landscapes across space and time.
-I am currently a PhD student at the University of North Carolina at Chapel Hill working with Dr. Antonia Sebastian to determine the cascading socioeconomic impacts of consecutive and compound natural hazards.
-My research aims at connecting the physical and social dimensions of risk to ensure that the benefits and safety provided by hazard management and climate adaptation strategies are equitably distributed now and into the future.
+I am an early-career scientist studying how flood hazards shape, alter, and sustain communities and landscapes across space and time.
+My research aims at connecting the physical and social dimensions of flood risk to ensure that the benefits and safety provided by hazard management and climate adaptation strategies are equitably distributed now and into the future.
 Currently, I am a PhD Candidate in the Department of Earth, Marine and Environmental Science at the University of North Carolina at Chapel Hill where I am a part of the Flood Hazards and Hydrology Lab.

 University of North Carolina at Chapel Hill.
 Advisor: Antonia Sebastian

 MSc in Civil & Environmental Engineering, Water Resources, 2018

 Thesis: Urban and rural flood forecasting: a case study of a small town in Iowa

 BSc in Engineering, Civil & Environmental Concentration, 2016